EXPRESSCLUSTER/AWS/EC2ImageBuilder.md

 Example syntax to validate a YAML file:  _C:\> awstoe.exe validate --documents C:\<YAML file name>.yml_
 Example syntax to run all phases in a YAML file:  _C:\>awstoe run --documents InstallECX.yml_

 Note that it is easier to run awstoe from an AWS instance if you will be accessing scripts from an S3 bucket.
 Otherwise credentials will have to be set.
+Log files are created when a YAML file runs.
+This helps in troubleshooting any issues.